 Workshops and courses run on a small working farm in an idyllic part of Hampshire, only an hour from London.
 We offer a range of courses and workshops with experienced tutors where you can relax, enjoy and learn.

 All our courses have small numbers to enable individual attention and are held on mid-week evenings or at weekends.
 Bespoke courses can also be arranged.

 We aim to help you learn whilst having fun, so courses start with coffee and homemade cake!
 Lunch is provided on whole day workshops.

 Learn how to make your own sausages, mix seasonings and make a batch to take home.
 You choose the seasoning, taste the flavour and make the sausages, learning how to link them too.

-This course is suitable for children over 5 accompanied by an adult.
+Children over 6 are welcome on this workshop but must be accompanied by an adult.
 Groups are welcome, weekend or evening courses.
 Coffee and home-made cake provided.

 £155 10am - 4pm

 A half day workshop on the curing process.
 The workshop will be a practical session making bacon, chorizo, salami and preparing and curing meat for air drying.
 Take home some of your produce, whilse the rest will be finished here and sent on later.
 There's time to see finished products and taste them too.
 The workshop starts with coffee and home-made cake.